ClauseJr/kenya_cafe_sales/README.md

 Despite stable transaction volumes, average order value dropped 4.1% in 2024.
 Both cafe chains should explore upselling strategies such as combo meal promotions, product bundling and loyalty-based discounts to encourage customers to spend more per visit rather than simply visiting more frequently.

 ###	*2. Convert Walk-in Customers into Registered Members*
-6.69% of transactions — representing 681 sales — came from anonymous walk-in customers with no loyalty account.
-Implementing a simple point-of-sale sign-up incentive such as a free beverage or discount on first registered purchase could convert this segment into trackable, retained customers — directly improving customer data quality and loyalty program reach.
+6.69% of transactions representing 681 sales came from anonymous walk-in customers with no loyalty account.
+Implementing a simple point-of-sale sign-up incentive such as a free beverage or discount on first registered purchase could convert this segment into trackable, retained customers, directly improving customer data quality and loyalty program reach.

 ###	*3. Investigate Mid-Year Revenue Volatility*
 June 2024 recorded the sharpest monthly decline at -16.05% while July 2024 rebounded strongly at +28.58%.
 This level of volatility warrants further investigation into operational, seasonal or external factors driving these swings, and the development of contingency promotions to stabilize revenue during historically weak months.